 CAMPUS FILMS: Davies Theatre, 715-836-3727

 The UAC Film Committee and International Film Society work together to present the finest foreign and domestic films that help to foster a better understanding of other people and cultures, as well as lifelong appreciation for the art of film.
-Tickets are $4 for an individual annual membership and $10 for a family membership.
+Admission is free with a Blugold card.
+Community memberships are $4 for an individual annual membership and $10 for a family membership.

 UWHELP has an online listing for year-round pre-college and summer programming for children and adolescents UW-Eau Claire lists more than 35 youth programs throughout the year.